Katherine M. Sullivan

 Katie regularly advises clients in the health care space, including providers, insurers, employers and academic institutions, as well as their business associates, on federal health care privacy and security issues, including HIPAA, as well as state health care privacy laws and data breach reporting requirements relating to medical records and personal information.
 She also routinely advises clients on business associate agreement requirements for both covered entities and business associates and their subcontractors.

 As an associate, Katie was seconded to one of Boston’s academic medical centers to provide advice regarding health care privacy law compliance.
 Prior to joining the firm, Katie earned her Master of Public Health, with a concentration in health policy and management, from the Harvard School of Public Health.
 Before law school, Katie worked as a litigation paralegal for a Washington D.C. firm, focusing on primarily London-based insurance and reinsurance matters.

-- Advised integrated delivery system on implementation of Comprehensive Joint Replacement initiative, including development of provider gainsharing contracts and supporting documentation.
+- Counseled integrated delivery system on implementation of Comprehensive Joint Replacement initiative, including development of provider gainsharing contracts and supporting documentation.